 Most of them are six-max tables, but finding a full nine-max game shouldn’t be much of an issue, even during odd hours.
 Texas Hold’em makes up about two thirds of the overall ring game traffic on Global Poker, and Pot-Limit Omaha accounts for the rest.

-As you’d expect from a predominantly social platform, the level of competition is very soft.
+As one might expect from a predominantly social platform, the level of competition is very soft.
 If you’re a PokerStars veteran, you’ll be surprised by the number of fish sitting at most tables.